12 minute read

 });

-Adding type-checking to your build process ensures that your code is checked for type errors every time you build and deploy your application.
+Adding type-checking to your build process at compile time ensures that your code is checked for type errors every time you build and deploy your application.
 This can help you catch type errors early and prevent them from reaching production.

 It’s also a good idea to set up a continuous integration (CI) pipeline to automatically run your build process and tests on every commit.
-This can help you catch type errors and other issues early in the development process and save you time and effort in the long run.
+This can help you catch type errors and other issues early in the development process and save you time and effort in the long run by defining data types.

 Enforcing Type Safety at Runtime

-Enforcing type safety at runtime is critical to maintaining a software system’s integrity and reliability.
+Enforcing type safety at runtime, especially within the dynamically typed environment of a programming language like JavaScript, is critical to maintaining a software system’s integrity and reliability.
 In JavaScript, this can be achieved through static type-checking tools such as TypeScript.

 To use TypeScript in a JavaScript project, you first need to install it as a dependency and configure your project to use it.
 For example, you might run the following commands to set up TypeScript in a React project: